 July has the distinction of being one of my favourite months.
 Even when I worked in the family business, the arrival of rains in July signalled that I could head out for long solo sojourns.
 In the last week of June, I randomly booked tickets from Jaipur to Pathankot in Pooja Express.
-I was hoping to find connections and a way to cross the topsy turvy snow covered walls of the 4401m high Saach Pass on a budget.
+I was hoping to find connections and a way to cross the topsy turvy snow covered walls of the 4401m high Sach Pass (Also called Saach Pass) on a budget.

 I was greeted with the pitter pater of raindrops when the train pulled into the lush green environs of Pathankot Station at 7 in the morning.
 Pathankot reminds me of the vacations spent with mom and dad.
 My dad was an expert at travelling without a plan and Pathankot gave him the perfect opportunity to be indecisive; we could travel to Kashmir or Himachal on a whim from here.
 I had no such uncertainties and was only trying to get into a bus for Chamba.

-I had contemplated going to Bairagarh in December but had chosen to explore the area around Bharmour instead.
+I had contemplated going to Bairagarh in December but had chosen to explore the area around Bharmour and went to Kugti instead.

 The army personnel at Pathankot station advised me to just cross the railway tracks and directly find a bus from the highway.
 There were two other youth who were going to Chamba.
 It had progressed to a steady shower when a bus came for Bhanjraru.
-I jumped in, paid 237 Rupees hardly knowing where this obscurely named place was and was lucky to get the last remaining seat on the bus and sat behind the driver enjoying the scenery.
+I jumped in, paid 237 Rupees hardly knowing where this obscurely named place was.
+It was good luck to get the last remaining seat on the bus and I sat behind the driver enjoying the scenery.

 After a hearty breakfast at a local dhaba, the bus cruised along Ravi river, kids were having a ball swimming in the shallow waters in the hot and sultry weather.
-The road kept shrinking as we climbed higher and higher, at one crossing one tyre hung out giving me chills in the process.
+The road kept shrinking as we climbed higher and higher, at one crossing a tyre of the bus almost hung out from the road giving me chills in the process.
 It was around 3:30 when we reached Bhanjraru.
 This was the country of Gaddi shepherds and sheep and goats could be commonly seen as co-passengers.

-Although Saach Pass was only 40 km from Bairagarh, I had no idea how I was going to cross it.
-It rained for a good hour and I had a unforgettable time savouring the views from the roof.
+Although Sach Pass was only at a 40 km distance away from Bairagarh, I had no idea how I was going to cross it.
+It rained for a good hour and I had an unforgettable time savouring the views from the terrace.
 A short walk around the village revealed that there is also a PWD Rest House in Bairagarh that is a bit far away from the main village.
 The HRTC bus from Bairagarh to Killar wasn’t operational yet; the two trials had failed and the road was deemed too risky for a bus to ply.

 Around 0900 hrs I saw the first sumo on the road; it was crammed with people and yet the driver asked me for a princely sum of 500 Rupees.
 I flatly refused and decided to wait.
 After the same experience with 3-4 other shared taxies, I finally made an offer of 400 rupees for a front window seat.
 It was a quick nod, I hauled my backpack on the top and happily sat admiring the scenery.